TheDreamLabUK/website/public/data/workshops/workshop-00-infra/09_context_management.md

 Roo Code's **Ask, Code, and Architect modes** function as **permission presets with small, focused pre-prompts** (Insight 5).
 This is often preferable to tools with large system prompts, keeping you "closer to the metal" for more direct control.

+### Roo Code's Automatic Context Management

+Roo Code automatically compresses and manages the context window, striving to provide the most relevant information to the AI while optimizing token usage.
+While this automated approach generally works well and simplifies the user experience, it's important to note that it may not always be as fine-grained or precise as intelligent, manual prompt management by the user.
+For highly specific or complex scenarios, actively curating your context (as discussed in the "Strategic Prompting and Workflow Patterns" section) can yield more deterministic and accurate AI responses.

 ## Strategic Prompting and Workflow Patterns

 Effective AI interaction means providing the *right* information correctly.
 The **Tree-plus-Docs pattern** is key for code generation or file manipulation (Insight 4): provide a directory tree (`tree` command output) and relevant file snippets with each significant request.
 This narrow, deterministic approach minimises hallucinations and ensures the AI uses current information.